aplteam/MarkAPL/Files/MarkAPL.md

 This is an *ordinary* paragraph.

-Note that underscores within words are not considered mark-up directives.
+Note that underscores within words are not considered markup directives.

 If you need a leading underscore as part of a name then you must escape the underscore with a backslash.
 This: